kun1887/micrograd/README.md

 # Micrograd

-Implementation from scratch of an simple scalar-only Autograd engine and a simple neural netword library built on top of the engine.
+Implementation from scratch of a tiny scalar-only Autograd engine and a simple neural netword library built on top of the engine.

 The engine provides a backward() method to backpropagate gradient from a scalar L to all the other scalars used to compute L.